em-mon/job-scraper/README.md

-# 🧼 Skincare Web Scraper: Building a Dynamic Product-Ingredient Dataset
+# Skincare Web Scraper: Building a Dynamic Product-Ingredient Dataset
-**Technologies:** Python, BeautifulSoup, Requests, Web Scraping, JSON
+Technologies: Python, BeautifulSoup, Requests, Web Scraping, JSON

 This project scrapes skincare product data, including product names, brands, and ingredients, from INCIDecoder, a popular, user-updated database for skincare formulations.
 The scraper outputs a clean JSON file mapping products to their ingredient lists: